web_0347.jpg

 Government Honors Fellowships

 Many government agencies at the federal, state and even city levels, have their own equivalent of fellowships known as Attorney Honors Programs or Attorney Fellowship Programs.
 Often, they only hire entry-level attorneys through these programs.
-The programs are for one or two years, but there is usually a very good likelihood, even an expectation, that the honors attorney or fellow will stay on in a permanent position.
+The programs are most often for one or two years, but there is usually a very good likelihood, even an expectation, that the honors attorney or fellow will stay on in a permanent position.
 Some leading examples of government honors fellowship programs are:

 You are about to make a significant investment of your time, talent, and professional reputation in a fellowship, so it is important for you to make an informed decision.
 Before you begin your search, consider taking a few minutes to complete this Fellowship Planning Guide.
 This guide will make it easier to find a fellowship or design a project that is a good match for you by allowing you to consider who you want to represent, where you want to work on a project, what kind of work you want to do, why this project interests you, and how you will make an effective contribution through the fellowship.